ablestack/graphql-codegen-hasura/README.md

 Known Issues Include:

-- Hasura views break the code generation
+- None at present

 ## Refinements and Enhancements Needed

 There are many refinements and enhancements that would be beneficial, and contributions to that end are encouraged.
 Notable examples include:

-- Fix known issues
+- Fix known issues (done)
+- Add automated tests
 - Add validation (especially for checking for package prerequisites).
 See [these docs](https://graphql-code-generator.com/docs/custom-codegen/validate-configuration)
 - Rewrite the plugins to use the graphql-code-generator [recommended Visitor pattern](https://graphql-code-generator.com/docs/custom-codegen/using-visitor)